Triceps Tendonitis — A Helpful Guide to Pain at the Back of the Elbow

 Healing Time

-With proper treatment, including cold and heat therapy, magnesium supplementation, and self-myofascial release, triceps tendonitis can heal within 7-10 days.
-Performing SMR on the triceps at least 2-3 times daily is crucial for fast results.
+With proper self-treatment, including cold and heat therapy, magnesium supplementation, and self-myofascial release, triceps tendonitis can resolve within 7-10 days.
+Performing SMR exercises on the triceps at least 2-3 times daily is crucial for faster results.

 Ready to take the next step?